Information About Country Day Montessori

 Most educators and psychologists agree that the single most important period in the development of a person's intelligence occurs between birth and age five.
 A child's mind is absorbent, and his curiosity is peaking during these early years.
 When properly nourished and stimulated, the child's mind forms patterns of learning which serve him throughout his life.
 A Montessori school provides one of the most effective environments in which to guide a child through these critical years.

 At what age should my child begin?

-The best time for a child to begin attending a Montessori school is before the age of four.
+The best time for a child to begin attending a Montessori school is after a child is potty trained and shows strong desire to "do it myself!".
+Usually this occurs around 2.5 years years old.
 The learning that takes place in a Montessori classroom is a cumulative experience, one year building on the skills learned in a previous one.
-Before the age of four, children go through stages that Maria Montessori termed "sensitive periods" in which they are able to learn a new skill almost effortlessly.
+Before the age of six, children go through stages that Maria Montessori termed "sensitive periods" in which they are able to learn a new skill almost effortlessly.
 These stages are transitory, and once gone, never return.
-The Montessori classroom is prepared to meet these "sensitive periods" so that child will unconscientiously learn new skills.
+The Montessori classroom is prepared to meet these "sensitive periods" so that child will constantly and easily absorb new skills.
 Once a child has passed through these "sensitive periods", learning becomes a conscientious effort and the child must be motivated to do so.

 Why is priority given to the five-day program?